agrafix/users/Readme.md

 ## Contribution

 Feel free to extend the test specification with anything you want to have tested and submit a pull request.
 Backends can be either provided as pull request if they are 'mainstream' enough or you can create a separate repository and have it linked here.
+The major versions of all backend packages should match the major version of the core package providing the `UserStorageBackend` typeclass.